- Elnaz Navidi Mjd

 Lesser-Known Canada's National Parks

-While the iconic parks often steal the spotlight, Canada is home to many lesser-known national parks that offer equally remarkable experiences.
-Kluane National Park and Reserve in the Yukon is a pristine wilderness known for its towering mountains and immense glaciers.
-It's home to Mount Logan, Canada's highest peak, and offers some of the best hiking and mountaineering opportunities in the country.
-Auyuittuq National Park on Baffin Island in Nunavut showcases the rugged beauty of Canada’s Arctic.
-Its towering granite cliffs and expansive glaciers create a dramatic contrast with the surrounding barren tundra.
-In Ontario, Pukaskwa National Park is a hidden gem along the northern shores of Lake Superior.
-It features a rugged coastline, boreal forests, and the opportunity to experience the true wilderness without the crowds.
+Although iconic parks often attract people's attention, Canada is the location of many slightly known national parks.
+The Crayon National Park and Spare in the Yukong area are the primitive deserts known for its southern mountains and huge glaciers.
+It’s home to Canada’s highest peak, Mount Logan, and offers some of Canada’s best hiking and climbing opportunities.
+Oyutuk National Park on Baffin Island in Nunavut showcases the rugged beauty of the Canadian Arctic.
+Its growing granite rocks and wide glaciers form a sharp contrast with the surrounding infertile moss.
+In the province of Ontario, Pukaskwa National Park is a hidden gemstone on the north coast of Lake Subric.
+It offers a rugged coastline, boreal forests, and the chance to experience the true wilderness without the crowds.

 Challenges and Conservation Efforts National Parks